Violations of Patient Consent

 If you believe this is your situation, there are options to help you.
 You may be able to find financial compensation and take legal action against the doctor or the hospital where you received care.
 The compensation can be used to recover the costs of the initial treatment, the care needed to correct the problem, as well as rehabilitation, costs of lost income due to being unable to work, and emotional anguish.

 Do not wait to seek legal counsel if you believe you have a case.
-Freidin Brown, P.A. are seasoned and highly successful Miami medical malpractice lawyers with more than 100 years of combined experience.
+Freidin Brown, P.A. are seasoned and highly successful Florida medical malpractice lawyers with more than 100 years of combined experience.
 We are prepared to work on your case—call us today!